 RIGID HEDDLE WALK-IN & WEAVELearn how to weave on a Rigid Heddle loom and create and scarf.

 The Rigid Heddle loom is the perfect balance of simplicity and functionality.
 In this course, you will arrive at an already warped Rigid Heddle loom and jump right into the fun part ... the weaving!
 Students will learn project planning, weaving, and finishing all while making a fun handwoven scarf in the colors and textures of your choosing.
+This would be a great way to make a special handwoven December holiday gift!
 This course does not cover warping, just weaving.

 Skills + Materials

 This is a beginner workshop and no previous experience is needed to participate.
 Workshop supplies are included in the fee.
-You will borrow a 16" Ashford Wheels and Looms Rigid Heddle Loom (you're welcome to buy the loom you use in class at a 15% student discount at the end of the workshop if you'd like!) as well as have access to lots of colors and textures of yarn to weave with.
+You will borrow a 16" Ashford Wheels and Looms Rigid Heddle Loom for use during class.
+You're welcome to buy the loom used in class with your student discount at the end of the workshop.
+Students will have access to lots of colors and textures of yarn to weave with during the workshop!

 We're looking forward to sharing space with you!
 If you haven't had a chance to read our Community Commitment, pop over to the website and read about how we agree to share space.
 Feel free to reach out to the shop if you have any questions along the way - we're excited to welcome you wherever you may be on the learning curve.